-Nabateans were Arab people who inhabited Northern Arabia and Southern Levant.
-Their assumed capital was the city of Raqmu, now known as Petra.
-Works of art in silver and gold were their industry according to Strabo.
-Their gold jewellery was excavated at Petra, Avdat, Mamshit and Qasrawet.
+Nabateans originally were an Arab nomadic people who then installed and inhabited the regions of Northern Arabia and Southern Levant.
+Their capital was the city of Raqmu, now known as Petra.
+According to the Greek historian Strabo, Nabateans were extremely skilled in working silver and gold.
+Nabatean jewellery pieces have been excavated at Petra, Avdat, Mamshit and Qasrawet.
 The decorations on their jewellery were mostly non-figurative as opposed to human and animal shapes on Hellenistic-Roman pieces.

 To discover more about jewellery in the Ancient World, please visit our relevant post: Jewellery in Antiquity.